Want to learn about the law?

 “Was anyone else around who might’ve seen it?”

-“Let’s bring Ben down,” Mrs. McCall said as she motioned to the school resource officer.
-She continued questioning Amina.
+“Let’s bring Jason down,” Mrs. McCall said as she motioned to the school resource officer.
+She continued questioning Kayla.

-A few minutes later, Ben appeared.
+A few minutes later, Jason appeared.
 He slid into the chair like he had better places to be.

-“Did you ask Amina to hold this knife for you?”
+“Did you ask Kayla to hold this knife for you?”
 Mrs. McCall asked, showing a photo.

-He added, “I think her brother has one like it.”
+He added, “I think her brother has a knife like it.”

-Mrs. McCall looked Ben up and down.
+Mrs. McCall looked Jason up and down.
 She sighed.

-Later, Amina sat on the bench outside the office, hugging her backpack like it might still protect her.
+Later, Kayla sat on the bench outside the office, hugging her backpack like it might still protect her.
 Her shirt collar was crumpled, and her eyes were red.

 Lori walked by.
 She had heard what happened.
-And she knew Amina wouldn’t have brought a knife to school.
+And she knew Kayla wouldn’t have brought a knife to school.

 She sat down beside her, gently placing her briefcase on the floor.
-Amina didn’t look up.
+Kayla didn’t look up.

 “I didn’t even bring it to school,” she whispered.
 “That’s the part I don’t get.
 The rule says if you bring something like that, you get suspended.
 But I didn’t.
 It wasn’t even mine.”